meetuparchive/mwp-cli/docs/tx.md

   results of the diff (if any) are put in a new resource in `mup-web` on transifex.

 - `pull <resource>`- should be run while on a fresh branch from `master`, separate from other code changes.
-It will download translated content from of the current project's resources in order of most-recently-updated.
+It will download translated content from the current project's resources in order of most-recently-updated.
 Merges pulled content into `src/trns/po/{localeCode}.po` files.
   Run for each resource you wish to pull down, usually resources where translation is complete.
   Commit result, create PR, and merge PR after Travis build has passed.